 Motion to Exclude Expert Witness

 Motions to exclude an expert witness are tactics by an opposing party to prevent the admissibility of testimony in court or to a jury.
-Motions may focus on alleged deficiencies in an Expert’s qualifications, Expert methodology, Expert’s basis for opinions, and other factors.
+In other words, these motions may focus on alleged deficiencies in an Expert’s qualifications, Expert methodology, Expert’s basis for opinions, and other factors.
 Accordingly, if an Expert survives a motion to exclude his or her testimony, it is favorable for their reputation.
 Consequently, if the motion to exclude is DENIED, this is a favorable outcome for the expert, and usually for the side that retained the expert.

 A motion in limine, Hallmark, or Frye motion or Daubert Challenge may be introduced to exclude an expert witness.
 Importantly, a Chief U.S. District Judge, a U.S. District Judge, one State Judge, and an arbitrator denied motions to exclude Michael Arrigo.
 Another Arbitrator consented to a stipulation of Arrigo’s expert qualifications.